 Mycorrhiza is added to our soil mix whenever repotting.
 Check out this video link to see why this ingredient is so important to all soil composition:

-Aluminum Sulphate : in a small dose to your watering routine (as directed on it's label) every 6 months, or when needed, helps correct the ph in citrus soil - keeping it acidic NOT alkaline.
+Magnesium Sulfate vs Aluminum Sulfate : Aluminum sulfate is often recommended to acidify soils for acid loving plants like rhododendrons, azaleas, etc and can be added in a small dose to your watering routine (as directed on it's label) every 6 months, or when needed, and it does help correct the ph in citrus soil - keeping it acidic NOT alkaline.
+However, it can also 'burn' roots of potted plants if used in excess.
+Increasing the Magnesium Sulfate (dissolved epsom salts) works much better than aluminum sulfate.

 Humic Acid: is also a good additive, in small quantities, to one watering per month.